-Discuss Past resolutions, sub topics, data, charts, maps, etc are valuable keys to creating solid resolutions and will be very helpful to your fellow delegates.
+Discuss Past resolutions, sub topics, data, charts, maps, etc. are valuable keys to creating solid resolutions and will be very helpful to you and your fellow delegates.
 Offer these items during your discussions.
-INVITE Ask other members of your regional block to join you in discussion PLAN Choose which ideas are most important and which ones have room for negotiation LISTEN Allowing other delegates to speak will add to the discussion and help flesh out possible solutions.
-ONE ON ONE Incorporate individuals that you may not have heard from and get their opinions on the issues.
-M IND THE TIME Stay focused on the topic and the discussions that will truly create a phenomenal resolution A sk questions If you disagree with another delegate, calmly ask questions that will help you better understand their position.
+Invite Ask other members of your regional bloc to join you in discussion.
+Plan Choose which ideas are most important and which ones have room for negotiation.
+Listen Allowing other delegates to speak will add to the discussion and help flush out possible solutions.
+O ne on One Incorporate individuals that you may not have heard from and get their opinions on the issues.
+Mind the time Stay focused on the topic and the discussions which will lead to the creation of a thought out and widely supported resolution.
+A sk questions If you disagree with another delegate, calmly ask questions that will help you better understand their position.
 Find out if there is any common ground and focus on ideas that you can agree on.
-CONNECT Establish great relationships by learning your fellow delegate's names, and more about their ideas.
+C onnect Establish great relationships by learning your fellow delegate's names, and more about their ideas.
+Yes The ultimate goal is a resolution that the committee will vote on.
+Keep that in mind by respecting other delegates to the fullest during your negotiations.

-negotiations.